 Our research program consists of

-Research projects range from clinical research to evidence-based advocacy.
-Examples of current and past resident projects include
+Research projects range from clinical research to quality improvement to medical education to evidence-based advocacy.
+Examples of current and past resident projects include:

 - A 15-year review of coccidioidomycosis at Children’s Hospital